giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 This separation makes the same continuous model reusable across different numerical studies.
-A single member definition can be sampled at dense stations for inspection, at Gauss–Lobatto stations for quadrature-compatible beam input, or at user-defined stations for comparison with external data.
+A single member definition can be sampled at dense stations for inspection, at Gauss-Lobatto stations for quadrature-compatible beam input, or at user-defined stations for comparison with external data.

 ---